neboat/opencilk-ppopp-23-ae/README.md

 # Introduction

-This document describes how to evaluate the artifact for the PPoPP 2023 paper submission, "NAC: A Modular and Extensible Software Infrastructure for Fast Task-Parallel Code."
+This document describes how to evaluate the artifact for the PPoPP 2023 paper, "OpenCilk: A Modular and Extensible Software Infrastructure for Fast Task-Parallel Code."
 This evaluation supports assessment of the functionality and reusability of the artifact and validation of the results of the empirical evaluation, in Section 4 of the paper.

-Throughout this document and the artifact, the paper's anonymized names for the system and its components have been deanonymized.
-- The name of the system, "NAC," has been deanonymized to "OpenCilk."
-- The name for the scalability analyzer, "NAC SA," has been deanonymized to "Cilkscale."

 This artifact consists of a Docker image containing precompiled binaries for OpenCilk as well as source code for all